weebney/tachyon/readme.md

 ## Issues

-This project follows [jordansissel](https://github.com/jordansissel)'s issue guidelines:
+Tachyon subscribes to the following philosophy:

 - If this project is not helping you, then there is a bug
-- If you are having a bad time with this project, then there is a bug
+- If you are having a bad time using this project, then there is a bug
-- If the documentation is confusing, then this is a bug
+- If the documentation is confusing, then the documentation is buggy
 - If there is a bug in this project, then we can work together to fix it.

-There is a [list of known issues](https://fasterthanlight.net/#known-issues) on the website- if anything else comes up, though, please do [open an issue](https://github.com/weebney/tachyon/issues/new) in the [issue tracker](https://github.com/weebney/tachyon/issues/).
+There is a [list of known issues](https://fasterthanlight.net/#known-issues) on the website—if anything else comes up, though, please do [open an issue](https://github.com/weebney/tachyon/issues/) in the [issue tracker](https://github.com/weebney/tachyon/issues/).

 ## Cheers To